strangiato/blog-posts/deploy-helm-charts-with-argocd/README.md

-# Deploying Helm Charts with OpenShift GitOps
+# Deploying Helm Charts with ArgoCD

-ArgoCD and its supported tools provide a number of different patterns that users can utilize for deploying Helm resources.
+ArgoCD provides a number of different ways to deploy resources from a Helm Chart.
+We will discuss three different patterns that can be used to manage and deploy Helm Charts, and when and where to use each pattern.

-1) Argo App pointing at a chart in a Helm repo
+1) Argo Application pointing at a chart in a Helm repo
-2) Argo App pointing at a chart in a git repo
+2) Argo Application pointing at a chart in a git repo
-3) Argo App pointing at a kustomize overlay rendering a chart
+3) Argo Application pointing at a Kustomize folder to rendering a chart

-## Argo App Pointing at a Chart in a Helm Repo
+## Argo Application Pointing at a Chart in a Helm Repo

 The first option for deploying a Helm Chart is by referencing a chart that is hosted in a Helm Repository.